Theoretical Foundations of Conformal Prediction: Algorithmic stability and prediction with the jackknife

 \begin{proof}[Proof of Theorem~\ref{thm:jackknife-stability}] For each $i\in[n+1]$, define a fitted model

-Note that for $i=n+1$, we simply have $\hf_{n+1}=\hf$, while for $i\in[n]$, this model is trained on the dataset consisting of the $n-1$ training points when data point $i$ is held out, together with the test point $(X_{n+1},Y_{n+1})$.
+Note that for $i=n+1$, we simply have $\tilde{f}_{-(n+1)}=\hf$, while for $i\in[n]$, this model is trained on the dataset consisting of the $n-1$ training points when data point $i$ is held out, together with the test point $(X_{n+1},Y_{n+1})$ as an $n$th training point.
 Define also a modified leave-one-out residual

 for each $i\in[n+1]$.
 Since $\cA$ is a symmetric algorithm, by symmetry of the construction we see that $\tilde{S}_1,\dots,\tilde{S}_{n+1}$ are exchangeable.
 We therefore have

 by Fact~\ref{fact:exchangeable-properties}\ref{fact:exchangeable-properties_part2}, for any $\alpha'\in[0,1]$.
 By the Replacement Lemma (Lemma~\ref{lem:n+1-to-n-reduction}), together with the fact that $\tilde{S}_{n+1} = |Y_{n+1} - \hf(X_{n+1})|$ by definition, we then have